VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

      TCP address to listen for incoming http requests.
 See also -tls and -httpListenAddr.useProxyProtocol Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
+  -httpListenAddr.disableBuiltinRoutes array
+     Whether to disable built-in routes for the corresponding -httpListenAddr.
+     This option allows proper routing of requests to backends with the same built-in routes, such as /metrics.
+     It is recommended to disable built-in routes for the main -httpListenAddr and expose them via an additional -httpListenAddr.
+     Empty values are set to false.
   -httpListenAddr.useProxyProtocol array
      Whether to use proxy protocol for connections accepted at the corresponding -httpListenAddr .
 See https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt .
 With enabled proxy protocol http server cannot serve regular /metrics endpoint.
 Use -pushmetrics.url for metrics pushing
      Supports array of values separated by comma or specified via multiple flags.